leqingsang/SVOC/README.md

 - -b hg19, --buildver=hg19
 genomic build version
-It can be hg19, will support other version later.
+It can be hg19 and hg38, will support other version later.

 - -i example/example1.vcf, --input=example/example1.vcf
 input file of variants for classification